Congregation Aish Kodesh: History

 Weinberger introduced Hasidic practices and teachings into the congregation to forge connection and meaning in Jewish observance.
-These practices include leading the congregation in song and dance after prayer services, as well as accompanying congregants on tours of kivrei tzaddikim (graves of the righteous) in the Ukraine and Israel.
+These practices include leading the congregation in song and dance after prayer services, as well as accompanying congregants on tours of kivrei tzaddikim (graves of the righteous) in Ukraine and Israel.
 Weinberger teaches the works of the Piaseczna Rav in weekly lectures at the synagogue and since 2000 has conducted an annual hillula celebration on the yahrtzeit of the Piaseczna Rav as well as on Lag BaOmer, the hillula of Rabbi Shimon bar Yochai, which each attract more than 1,000 attendees.
 In 2015 a collection of Weinberger's Torah discourses delivered at the annual hillula for the Piaseczna Rav was published under the title Warmed by the Fire of the Aish Kodesh.

 Weinberger's lectures and the daily schedule of classes for men and women draw on a wide variety of Hasidic sources, including the Baal Shem Tov, Ramchal, Rebbe Nachman of Breslov, the Baal HaTanya, and Izbica, as well as the Vilna Gaon, Rabbi Tzadok Hakohen, and Rabbi Avraham Yitzchak Kook among many others.
 Modern-day Hasidic works by Rabbi Sholom Noach Berezovsky, the previous Slonimer Rebbe of Jerusalem, The Lubavitcher Rebbe, and Rabbi Yaakov Meir Shechter of Breslov are also studied.

 Building design

 The synagogue building is modeled after a Polish Hasidic shtiebel.
-The front doors are replicas of the doors fronting the Rema synagogue in Kraków.
+Completed in 2002, the front doors are replicas of the doors fronting the Rema synagogue in Kraków.
 A huge mural depicting the Warsaw Ghetto appears inside the entrance.
 Israeli artist Ofra Friedland was commissioned to produce "murals, ceramics, paintings, bronze sculpture, stained glass windows, woodwork and stone artwork" throughout the synagogue.
 In the main sanctuary, the 6 ft high mechitza separating the men's and women's sections contains one-way glass so that women can observe the proceedings.
+Designed by Reuben Gross, the synagogue has capacity for 400 people in its 16000 sqft sanctuary.

 In 2015 the synagogue received $75,000 in federal funding from the United States Department of Homeland Security toward the installation of security enhancements such as "forced-entry-resistant technology, security-modified doors, alarm systems and surveillance cameras".